MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/02-1-Ingest-a-dataset.md

 In this lab, you will become familiar with ingesting data from multiple sources.
 As Project Manager for Contoso Retail, you have already identified that key sources of data include eCommerce Customers, Online Purchases, in-store Point of Sales Purchases, and data from the Contoso Retail Loyalty Card scheme.

 ### Task 1 - Ingest Customer Data from eCommerce Platform
-1. Sign in to Customer Insights at http://home.ci.ai.dynamics.com and verify **Marketing Trial** is selected in the drop-down menu in the top right-hand corner.
+1. Sign in to Customer Insights at http://home.ci.ai.dynamics.com and confirm **Marketing Trial** is selected in the environment selector in the top-right corner.
 2. In Customer Insights, expand **Data** on the left navigation menu and select **Data sources.**
 3. Select **+Add a data source**.
 View the available methods of ingesting data.
 For this lab, choose Microsoft Power Query, name the source *eCommerce*, then select **Next.**
 4. You will be presented with a view of Power Query data sources that Customer Insights is able to ingest.
 Take note of the connector types available.
 Select the **Text/CSV** connector.